AlexDolm/MobileAppUSE/README.md

+ # Mobile application for preparing for the Unified State Exam in computer science
  👋 Hi!
  This is a mobile application for preparing for the Unified State Exam in computer science.
  The application implements automatic generation of tasks ( ) and their solution + detailed output of the solution for the user.